 This lab will familiarize you with the CPLD board, the Quartus software, writing lab reports and creating video demonstrations.
+This lab will be marked.
 You are strongly encouraged to submit a lab report and video although the mark will not count towards your final lab mark.